 Delivery of the Respectful Behaviours Management Framework

-The AIS Respectful Behaviours Management Framework is a series of nine modules conducted for HP athletes, coaches and staff, in a collaborative workshop setting.
-It can be delivered either in-person or via video conferencing.
+The AIS Respectful Behaviours Management Framework is comprised of nine modules conducted for HP athletes, coaches and staff, in a collaborative workshop setting.
+The workshops are tailored to match selected modules with the needs of the organisation and can be delivered either in-person or via video conferencing.